luxfi/sdk/CONTRIBUTING.md

 This will run the linters on all code in the project.

-The `hypersdk` project also has a fixer that tries to help.
+The `vmsdk` project also has a fixer that tries to help.
 To run the fixer, simply run:

 ```go
 ./scripts/fix.lint.sh